jstrnbrg/The-history-of-Money-Bitcoin/README.md

 - What is a node?
 - What types of nodes are there?
 - What are nodes doing?
 > Bitcoin is structured as a peer-to-peer network architecture on top of the internet.
 The term peer-to-peer, or P2P, means that the computers that participate in the net‐ work are peers to each other, that they are all equal, that there are no “special” nodes, and that all nodes share the burden of providing network services.
-There is no server, no centralized service, and no hierarchy within the network.
+There is no server, no centralised service, and no hierarchy within the network.
 Although nodes in the bitcoin P2P network are equal, they may take on different roles depending on the functionality they are supporting.
 A bitcoin node is a collection of functions: routing, the blockchain database, mining, and wallet services.
 Some nodes, called full nodes, also maintain a complete and up-to-date copy of the blockchain.
 Full nodes can autonomously and authoritatively verify any transaction without external reference.
 Some nodes maintain only a subset of the blockchain and verify transactions using a method called simplified payment verification, or SPV.
 Running a full node gives you the pure bitcoin experience: independent verification of all transactions without the need to rely on, or trust, any other systems.

 > Bitcoin full nodes track all available and spendable outputs, known as unspent transaction outputs (UTXOs) and verify the validity of each transaction.
 Before forwarding transactions to its neighbours, every bitcoin node that receives a transaction will first verify the transaction.
 This ensures that only valid transactions are propagated across the network, while invalid transactions are discarded at the first node that encounters them.
 This independent validation of each new block by every node on the network ensures that the miners cannot cheat.
 The collection of all UTXO is known as the UTXO-set and currently numbers in the millions of UTXO.
 The UTXO set grows as new UTXO is created and shrinks when UTXO is consumed.
 Every transaction represents a change (state transition) in the UTXO set as each transaction consumes UTXOs as inputs and creates new UTXOs as outputs.
 The only kind of transaction that is creating completely new bitcoins is called a coinbase transaction which we will cover in the chapter on mining.